dirtbags/pcapdb/README.md

    - DESTDIR/log/django.log will tell you the exact command used to start capture, if for some reason it's failing to start.
    - DESTDIR/log/capture.log will usually give you some idea why capture is failing to run.
 If this file doesn't exist, either capture has never successfully ran at all, or rsyslog isn't forwarding the logs to the right place.

-## System Component Hierarchy
-The PcapDB Search Head install consists of a PostgreSQL server, a Celery task queueing system, a RabbitMQ messaging system, a uWSGI service, an NGINX webserver, and SupervisorD process management system.
-The Capture Nodes are simpler, running only Celery, PostgreSQL SupervisorD, and the PcapDB capture process.

 ### PostgreSQL
 While PcapDB is a database of packets, it uses postgres to take care of more mundane database tasks.